 What causes presbyopia?
 Over time, the lens of the eye hardens.
 Muscles around the lens also change with age.
 These changes make it harder for the lens to work.

-An eye care professional can diagnose presbyopia and correct it with contact lenses or eyeglasses.
+An eye doctor can diagnose presbyopia and correct it with eyeglasses or contact lenses.
 Bifocals are glasses with the higher focusing power in the lower part of the lens.
-If you do not need glasses for distance, you may need only reading glasses or half-glasses.
-For some people, surgery is also an option to correct presbyopia.
+If you do not need glasses for distance, you may need only reading glasses.

 Symptoms of a cataract may include:

-Faded or yellow colors, or trouble telling the difference between blues and greens (color perception)
+- Faded or yellow colors, or trouble telling the difference between blues and greens

 At earlier stages, simply changing your eyeglass or contact lens prescription is all you need.
 Using brighter lights for reading or a magnifying glass may also help.
-If halos or glare are a problem, limit night driving.
+If halos or glare are a problem, night driving may be difficult.
 Sunglasses and tinted lenses can improve driving comfort during the day.
 See your eye doctor for any concerns you have.

-If a cataract begins to interfere with your day-to-day life, an ophthalmologist can do surgery to remove the cloudy lens and replace it with a clear lens implant.
+If a cataract begins to interfere with your day-to-day life, an ophthalmologist specializing in cataract surgery can remove the cloudy lens and replace it with a clear lens implant.